amitsk00/gcp-sec-engg/docs/security.md

   2. packet mirroring and logs are used by this
 * This is needed for PCI DSS and HIPAA

+## Implementing security controls for AI/ML systems

+* `SAIF` Secure AI Framework
+* Expand strong security foundations to the AI ecosystem
+* Extend detection and response to bring AI into an organization’s threat universe
+  * Monitor Gen AI input and output
+  * Threat Intelliegence to anticipate atatcks
+* Automate defenses to keep pace with existing and new threats
+* Harmonize platform level controls to ensure consistent security across the organization
+  * support AI risk mitigation and scale protections across different platforms and tools
+  * Perspective API
+* Adapt controls to adjust mitigations and create faster feedback loops for AI deployment
+  * reinforcement learning based on incidents and user feedback
+  * updating training data sets, fine-tuning models to respond strategically to attacks
+* Contextualize AI system risks in surrounding business processes
+  * construct automated checks to validate AI performance
+* Google Cloud Security AI Workbench
+  * threat overload
+  * toilsome tools
+  * the talent gap
+* prevent threats from spreading
+  * VirusTotal Code Insight
+  * Mandiant Breach ANalysis for Chronicle - everage Sec-PaLM to quickly find, summarize, and act on threats
+  * reCaptcha
+  * Assured OSS - FOSS vuln management

+## DLP

+### InfoTypes

+* Pre Defined - many options are available
+* Custom - can be created based on need - like, custom internal mail ID , and then `likelihood` can be attached to each
+  * small/regular custom dict
+    * use when list is static
+    * count can be in thousands
+    * e.g. Room Names
+  * large/stored custom dict
+    * when the list is present in bucket or BQ
+    * count can be in millions
+    * list of phrases is stored in BQ table or bucket file, and then DLP converts that into a dict file (not editable by users)

+  * RegEx

+* these types can be of INCLUDE or EXCLUDE category
+  * Exclude can be used to reduce the outcome
+    Hotword - can be used to increase the likelihood
+* These can be RegEx , digits with precision, math checksum or prefixes
+* `Likelihood` is returns by API to confirm the same as name suggests

+### Inspection

+* Inspection jobs -  You can inspect a BigQuery table, a Cloud Storage bucket or folder, and a Datastore kind
+* content.inspect -  method of the DLP API lets you send data directly to the DLP API for inspection
+* hybrid job - lets you scan payloads of data sent from any source, and then store the inspection findings in Google Cloud

+### De-Identify

+* Create a de-identified copy of Cloud Storage data using an inspection job
+* content.deidentify - request to the DLP API

+* `dlpJob` to create the job

+### Sensitive Data Protection provides the following method types

+* Content methods - data sent directly to API
+* Storage methods - data is stored in storage
+* Hybrid methods - request starts as COntent method, but results are stored as Storage

+### Inspecting and redacting personally identifiable information (PII)

+* Healthcare API is a good option for redacting images
+* DLP API is also now for sensitive  data protection

+### de-identification

+* Redaction: Deletes all or part of a detected sensitive value.
+* Replacement: Replaces a detected sensitive value with a specified surrogate value.
+* Masking: Replaces a number of characters of a sensitive value with a specified surrogate character, such as a hash (#) or asterisk (*).
+* Crypto-based tokenization: Encrypts the original sensitive data value using a cryptographic key.
+Sensitive Data Protection supports several types of tokenization, including transformations that can be reversed, or "re-identified."
+* Bucketing: "Generalizes" a sensitive value by replacing it with a range of values.
+(For example, replacing a specific age with an age range, or temperatures with ranges corresponding to "Hot," "Medium," and "Cold.")
+* Date shifting: Shifts sensitive date values by a random amount of time.
+* Time extraction: Extracts or preserves specified portions of date and time values.

+### Configuring pseudonymization

+* de-identification technique that replaces sensitive data values with cryptographically generated tokens.
+* 2 types
+  * one way
+  * two way (using symmetric keys)

+---

 ### Configuring and monitoring Security Command Center (Security Health Analytics, Event Threat Detection, Container Threat Detection, Web Security Scanner)

 ### Identity Aware Proxy IAP

+* Control access to your cloud-based and on-premises applications and VMs (SSH and RDP) running on Google Cloud
+* Verify user identity and use context to determine if a user should be granted access
+  * Admins can create and enforce granular access-control policies based on attributes like user identity, device security status, and IP address
+* Work from untrusted networks without the use of a VPN (zero trust model)
+* when to use:
+  * With IAP, you can set up group-based application access: a resource could be accessible for employees and inaccessible for contractors, or only accessible to a specific department
+  * when you want to enforce access control policies for applications and resources
+  * works with signed headers or GAE Standard as well

 ### Cloud Asset Inventory

 ### Web Security Scanner

+* Identify security vuln in web apps like GAE, Run, GKE or VM based web apps
+* currently supports *only public URLs and IPs* that are **not** behind firewall
+* it crawls all links from the starting URL specified with all inputs and event handlers
+  * sends GET only requests
+* Caution:
+  * cant detect all vuln
+  * not suitable to be used in Prod env - can adversely affect reliability of the app
+  * it may not start scanning immed
+  * it may take hours based on app size (24 hrs too)
+  * if `IAP` is enabled on app, ensure that Web Security Scanner SA has `IAP Secured Web App User` role
+    * when IAP is used, for OAUTH client ID, use IAP pages to get client ID to be added on WSS
+* managed scans work only with def port, 80 for HTTP and 443 for HTTS, for others we have to use Custom Scans
+  * managed scans
+    * through Security Comamnd Center (SCC)
+    * if used as service, the Vuln are shown in SCC pages
+  * Custom scans
+    * need extra setup to show Vuln in SCC
+* Best Practises
+  * Run scans in TEST env
+  * Run scans with test ID which doesn't have access to PII or sensitive info
+  * block user interface events
+  * backup the data before scans
+  * excluded URLs can be used to exclude some part from scan
+* COmmon findings
+  * mixed mode (HTTP + HTTPS)
+  * expired libraries
+  * clear text passwords